ektaggu/ECG-Heart-Disease-Project/ECG-Signal-Classification/ECG-Signal-Classification/ECG-Signal-Classification/README.md

 | ECG Signal Classification | 15,612 Signals | 1D CNN + LSTM | 85.85% |

 ## Improvement
-By switching from image dataset to signal dataset and using 1D CNN + LSTM, accuracy improved from 65.57% to 85.85% — an improvement of 20.28%!
+By switching from an image dataset to a signal dataset and using 1D CNN + LSTM, accuracy improved from 65.57% to 85.85% — an improvement of 20.28%!